matiasleites/matiasleites/README.md

 </p>

 <p align="left">
-  To see some of my works you can go to my syte https://bludemics.com
+  To see some of my works you can go to my site https://bludemics.com
 </p>

 <p align="left">